siddharthr2004/subRedditInformation/README.md

 ## **Subreddit-Product matching tool**
-Using AI, sentiment analysis and neural networks to match subreddits to their best fit products
+Using AI, machine learning, sentiment analysis and neural networks to match subreddits to products best fit for advertising.

 ## **Features:**
 - Uses gradient testing from thousands of comments to match best fit products